 - Top 10 lists of failures in similar products on the market

 - Technology — what failure mechanisms are expected

 Testing facilities for 360-degree reliability and robustnessA 360-degree approach to reliability and robustness, taking into account all relevant conditions, is crucial to seamless products that fulfil expectations from the market and from customers.

-FORCE Technology's new facilities in Aarhus are designed just for this, with a long-awaited expansion of the EMC testing laboratory to include climatic and mechanical testing equipment and capabilities (see photos 1, 2, and 3).
+Our facilities are designed just for this, with a long-awaited expansion of the EMC testing laboratory to include climatic and mechanical testing equipment and capabilities (see photos 1, 2, and 3).